Disclosure: Some links in this post are affiliate links. I may get a commission but it's at no cost to you. Read my full disclosure here.

 Got a Pinterest addiction?
 Me too!
-So, why not make bank with Pinterest?
+So, why not make money on Pinterest?

 “Oh, brother… another article about using Pinterest for blog success…” – You say.
 Yeah, I know what you mean, it gets annoying sometimes.

-There are many different ways to make money on Pinterest.
-Blogging is one, e-commerce is another, and today I’ll share with yet another way that won’t have you opening a WordPress blog or writing a post!
+There are many different ways to make money with Pinterest.
+Blogging is one, e-commerce is another, and today I’ll share with you yet another way that won’t have you opening a WordPress blog or writing a post!